faridmzd/WorkOrders/README.md

 | `startAt`    | `date` | **Required**|
 | `finishAt`   | `date` | **Required**|

-one of the valid phone number formats would be: "XX-XXX-XXX-XXX" as for now we don't support country extensions.
+one of the valid phone number formats would be: "XX-XXX-XXX-XXXX" as for now we don't support country extensions.
 ```https
   Example payload {